bgoonz/BGOONZ_BLOG_2.0/notes/_SCRAp/temp.md

-# Common Python Data Structures (Guide) – Real Python
+# Common Python Data Structures

-> ## Excerpt
-> In this tutorial, you'll learn about Python's data structures.
-You'll look at several implementations of abstract data types and learn which implementations are best for your specific use cases.

 ---
 ## Dictionaries, Maps, and Hash Tables
 In Python, **dictionaries(or dicts for short) are a central data structure.
 Dicts store an arbitrary number of objects, each identified by a unique dictionary**  **key**.